markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 <img src="../forecasting_regressors_images/point_spread.png" class="img-responsive" style="display: block; margin: auto;" />

-Since we are in January we only know the spread for Game 1.
-The patriots are favored by 7, and we know historically that when a team is favored by 7 they win about ~73% of the time.
+We only know the spread for Game 1 because we are generating our forecasts at the beginning of January.
+The Patriots are favored by 7, and we know historically that when a team is favored by 7 they win about ~73% of the time.
 So I'm feeling at least 1 win.
 What about 2?
 Here we are going to make an educated guess.
 We can assume that each subsequent game will be more challenging for the Patriots, so we'll make a prediction of a 5-point favorite.
-Finally, if the Patriots play in the superbowl, let's predict they'll be a 3-point favorite.
+Finally, if the Patriots play in the Superbowl, let's predict they'll be a 3-point favorite.
 If we assume that the outcome of each playoff game is independent of the prior game (which, barring a major injury to a key player, is a reasonable assumption) we can calculate the probability of each of these scenarios unfolding:

 <img src="../forecasting_regressors_images/win_prob.png" class="img-responsive" style="display: block; margin: auto;" />

 ### Seasonal ARIMAX Model

-Now that we’ve trained our model let’s actually see what it looks like.
+Now that we’ve trained our model let’s see what it looks like.

 ```r
 ## Series: page_views_train_final